ahmadsultani/ahmadsultani/README.md

 1st year in Informatics Engineering.
-I'm into software and web development, data engineering, cyber security, etc.
+I'm into mobile and web development, data science, machine learning, cyber security, etc.

 How to reach me:
 ahmadsultanidayanullah@gmail.com